Mission Statement | Programming Policies | The MGTV Story | FAQ | Holidays | Staff | Employment | Copyright

 General Information

-Defining Moments: Frank Murphy, Fred Korematsu, and the Internment of Japanese Americans during WWII.
+MGTV Featured Project: Defining Moments: Frank Murphy, Fred Korematsu, and the Internment of Japanese American during WWII.

 The History and Importance of Michigan's Civil War Battle Flags.